 Building a meaningful, appropriate curriculum for journalism classrooms requires many considerations.
 What works in one classroom may not be right for another.

 Because every high school journalism program is different, we have not created a prescribed sequence to follow.
-Instead, the curriculum is designed to work like a buffet — allowing you to take variable-length modules that will fill your needs while accommodating your skills, technology and teaching philosophy.
+Instead, the curriculum is designed to work like a buffet — allowing you to build a scope and sequence of lessons that will fill your needs while accommodating your skills, technology and teaching philosophy.

 However, we do recommend any journalism or media class include lessons on foundations in journalism, including the following topics (with links to JEA curriculum modules and lessons that explore these topics):